johnrm174/model-railway-signalling/README.md

 > You have been warned!

 * Ability to define 'quick-scroll' buttons under canvas settings:
-    * Buttons are displayed on a new 'quick-scroll' bar (underneath the main menubar)
+    * Buttons are displayed on a new 'quick-scroll' bar (underneath the main menubar).
     * Buttons will scroll the canvas to specified coordinates (within the displayed window).
     * Provided as an alternative to the existing scroll-bars and drag-screen functionality.
     * To improve user operation of larger schematics (especially where touchscreens are used).
-* Allow menubar font size to be increased (for improved operation with touchscreens).
+* Allow menubar font size to be increased (for improved operation with touchscreens):
     * This new general setting will also increase the size of the new 'quick-scroll' buttons.
+* New 'Import' feature - to import another layout file into the current schematic:
+    * Enables collaboration when developing complex layouts / signalling schemes.

 ![Example Screenshot2](https://github.com/johnrm174/model-railway-signalling/blob/main/README_screenshot1.png)